briansimiyuj/doctor-appointment-app/README.md

           b. `items` prop will be the medical history items
           c. `onAdd` prop will be the `openAddModal` function with the title of the section as argument

+        3. If the `items` is empty, display a message to the user to indicate that there is no medical history for the section
+        4. If the `items` is not empty, display a list of items with a delete button and edit button for each item

     7. Create the Modal History Modal component and mount it on the Medical History Tab component if `showModal` from the Medical History Tab context is true

       #### Modal History Modal Component